Michael Kann: First features

 In 1988, the social climate in the GDR was visibly changing.
-Kann's films received approving, even euphoric, press coverage, with praises for his " cheeky, provocative language", which led to box-office success.
+Kann's films received approving, even euphoric, press coverage, with praises for his "cheeky, provocative language", which led to box-office success.
 The Distance Between You and Me and Her also received attention in the West.
-In 1989 it received the Max Ophüls Prize in Saarbrücken, and also received a deal for West German film distribution with at the GDR Film Days in Tübingen.
+In 1989 it received the Max Ophüls Prize in Saarbrücken, and also received a deal for West German film distribution at the GDR Film Days in Tübingen.
 Additional screenings were quickly added due to its popularity among audiences and critics: "Witty, unmasking comments on today's GDR", "Michael Kann channels Wilder, Lubitsch, and Woody Allen", "Cinema as a crutch for the audience, and a multiple choice question for the censor."

-Kann withdrew from two other projects 20 because of the political disconnect with reality and resigned from the SED in the spring of 1989.
+Kann withdrew from two other projects, the screenplay Über die Grenzen (1990) and the novel Schwalbenjagd by Benito Wogatzki (1989) because of the political disconnect with reality, and resigned from the SED in the spring of 1989.
 In 1992, Kann co-directed the feature film 1 May, I'm Searching for Your Face (1.
 Mai, ich suche dein Gesicht) for the ARD broadcasting station Ostdeutscher Rundfunk Brandenburg (ORB).
 In 1996, he directed the documentary Don't Cry, Hungary on the Hungarian Uprising of 1956.
 The film was broadcast by MAGYAR TV, Arte, and Mitteldeutscher Rundfunk (MDR).